d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 <https://www.swi-prolog.org/pldoc/man?section=quasiquotations>

-Aligning with multiple spaces ─────────────────────────────
+Maintaining Code Layout
+───────────────────────

-  By convention, if-then-else constructs are aligned such that each goal starts at the fourth column after the /start/ of the opening parenthesis or operator, as follows:
+  Some Prolog constructs, such as if-then-else constructs, have a conventional /layout/, where each goal starts at the fourth column after the /start/ of the opening parenthesis or operator, as follows:

   ┌────
   │ (   if